Hidden secret destinations in Europe on a budget?

 9. Volos & Pelion region, Greece

-If you loved the movie Mamma Mia than you already have an inkling of what is in store fro you in the Volos & Pelion region of Greece.
+If you loved the movie Mamma Mia then you already have an inkling of what is in store for you in the Volos & Pelion region of Greece.
 The movie was filmed in Damouhari, the only natural harbor on the East Pelion coast.

 10. Kamnik Alps, Slovenia

 Slovenia may be tiny but there are many beautiful places to visit.
-The breathtaking Velika Planina uplands in the Kamnik Alps is one of those.
+The breathtaking Velika Planina uplands in the Kamnik Alps are one of those.

 Velika Lanina is just an hour from Ljubljana or the wooden huts of the oldest preserved herdsmen settlement in Europe which will give you the illusion of time travel.